Flamethr0wer/ArduinoDS4/README.md

 # PS4Arduino
 This library will allow you to turn your Arduino into a controller fully compatible with PS4!

 **IMPORTANT: You must install the PS4Arduino-AVR core for the library to work.
-Instructions [here](https://github.com/Flamethr0wer/PS4Arduino-AVR/blob/master/README.md).**
+Instructions [here](https://github.com/Flamethr0wer/PS4Arduino-AVR/blob/master/README.md). \
+Once installed, you need to select "____ as PS4 controller" as the board.**

 ## How to use
 Really simple!
 This library includes 6 functions to cover all inputs: